Wiki · Concept · Last reviewed July 1, 2026

 Definition

 Conformal prediction is an uncertainty-quantification method that wraps around a predictive model and returns a set of plausible answers rather than only one answer.
 In classification, the set may contain several labels.
 In regression, it may be a numeric prediction interval.
-If the user asks for 90 percent coverage, the procedure is designed so that the true answer falls inside the produced set about 90 percent of the time across future comparable cases.
+In other tasks, related conformal methods can control an explicitly defined risk or loss.

-The guarantee is statistical.
-It applies over repeated examples under assumptions such as exchangeability, often approximated by independent and identically distributed calibration and test data.
-It does not mean that one case is 90 percent safe, that every subgroup receives equal protection, or that a weak model becomes strong.
-A poor model can still be wrapped conformally, but its sets may become too large to use.
+The guarantee is statistical and procedural.
+It does not mean that one case is 90 percent safe, that every subgroup receives equal protection, that the model's probability is a posterior probability, or that a weak model becomes strong.
+A poor model can still be wrapped conformally, but its sets may become so large that the only honest output is uncertainty.

 Conformal prediction belongs near Confidence Calibration, AI Evaluations, AI Hallucinations, and Human Oversight in AI.
 Its practical question is: what set of answers can the institution defend at this risk level?